crewtimer/crewtimer-doc/video-review/ReviewingVideo.md

 ![image-20240601174018477](assets/image-20240601174018477.png)

-- [ ] In the folder explorer that now open, browse to the directory that will contain the video file
+- [ ] In the folder explorer that now opens, browse to the directory that will contain the video file

 Your UI will now update with any files that exist in the directory you selected.
 It's fine if there is no files yet.